dhdezg/dhdezg/README.md

 🎓 &nbsp;I'm Computer Science Graduate by Universidad Politécnica of Madrid.\
 🌱 &nbsp;I'm on track for learning more about React and web development.\
 🥊 &nbsp;In my free time, I love doing sports, special mention to boxing and bodybuilding.\
-💬 &nbsp;Feel free to reach out to me.\
+💬 &nbsp;Feel free to reach out to me.
-✉️ &nbsp;You can shoot me an email at dhdezgr@gmail.com!
 I'll try to respond as soon as I can.

 <br/>